Berky115/BidValidator/readme.md

  To run locally your machine will need...
   - A stable version of [Node.js](https://nodejs.org)
   - A stable version of the node package manager [npm](https://www.npmjs.com/)
+  - A reliable Rest Client such as [Postman](https://www.getpostman.com/)

     ```git clone``` the repo to your machine.